mbarkdull/FormicidaeMolecularEvolution/README.md

 ## 10\.
 Testing for relaxed selection with RELAX

-### 10.1 Labelling phylogenies for input to RELAX
+### 10.0 Labelling phylogenies for input to RELAX

 As with aBSREL, RELAX requires labelled phylogenies.
-You can generate these with `LabellingPhylogeniesHYPHY.R` as described in section 9.1.
+You can generate these with `LabellingPhylogeniesHYPHY.R` as described in section 9.1;
+indeed, you can likely reuse the phylogenies you generated for aBSREL.

-### 10.2 Running RELAXED
+### 10.1 Running RELAXED

 ### To do: